Emilio Bozzi is born in Milan.

 Eberardo Pavesi begins his 20 reign as the Director of the Legnano team from 1946 until it’s conclusion in 1966.

-Emilio Bozzi S.p.A. acquires the Frejus brand that was founded in Turin in 1896 by Emmo Gelfi, the same year that the Maino and Umberto Dei brands were founded. (source) Bianchi was founded a year earlier in 1895.
+Emilio Bozzi S.p.A. acquires the Frejus brand that was founded in Turin in 1896 by Emmo Gelfi, the same year that the Maino and Umberto Dei brands were founded. (source) Bianchi was founded in 1885.

 Gino Bartali takes the overall win of the Tour de France as well as the King of the Mountains classification for Legnano, his last year with the team.